This is a sewing pattern and tutorial for a wide-brim hat that is also great for UV protection .

-* Use stiff fusible interfacing (heavy weight).
+* Use a stiff fusible interfacing (heavy weight).

 (6) Sew the side and brim together.